noahfraiture/gold/README.md

 ### Typed function

-The functions work like variable with small nuance.
+The functions work like variables with small nuance.
 You will declare them the same way you declare a variable but the type is actually the type returned by the function.
-This is a particularly useful for high-order function or closure.
+This is particularly useful for high-order functions or closures.

 ** This will work